sabeydeedaya/docs/pages/dashboard/organization-access.md

-The "Organization" level of a Branch account is the highest level of access and includes access (either edit or read-only) to the following functionality:
+The "Organization" view of a Branch account is the highest level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.

+!!! info "INFO"
+    Depending on your business and how you manage your apps, you may elect to add the Organization Entity to your Branch account.

+    All TUNE migrated accounts include the Organization entity in their Branch account.

+When viewing your Branch account via the Organization entity, you can access (either edit or read-only) the following functionality:

 <table>
   <tr>